Our Governors Three Core Functions

 Mrs Lucy West

 Lucy is a Foundation Governor appointed by Chichester Diocese.
 She is Chair of the Teaching, Learning and Standards Committee.
 She is also the SEND governor.
-Her new term of office is four years ending on 22 October 2022.
+Her new term of office is four years ending October 2022.

 Mrs Rosalind Stillwell-Carey